Hello and welcome to my website;

 By now we know that it does not make sense to sign up for NiceCash.

-But I want to share with you how the dashboard looks like and what is it they want you to do.
+But I want to share with you what the dashboard looks like and what is it they want you to do.

 According to them, there are these 3 easy steps:

 - Join the community by signing up